destrudos/PDB-sqler/README.md

 # PDB-sqler

-A simple script to encode  PDB molecule structer into PostgreSQL database records.
+A simple script for converting PDB molecule data into SQL records (PostgreSQL)